Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * "_Because I am a **Passionate Orator**, whenever I deliver a speech on something that truly matters to me and that I truly, deeply, believe, I can use Will instead of Consensus to convince the crowd_."
 * _"Because I have **Gurerilleros Everywhere**, I can use Tactics to Create an Advantage Local Guerrilla Cell in any city or settlement with oppressed workers.
 This works only once per city/settlement."_

 My Space·Time Trotsky is now a force to be reckoned with.
+I will leave the last Stunt to be decided during play.

 ### Health

-In Space·Time, most threats are deadly.
-Unless they have specialized Stunts, characters only have one Consequence slot.
+Each character has one Physical Stress track that represent near-misses or wounds that may simply be shrugged away in physical conflicts and one Mental Stress track that represent near-misses or attacks that may simply be shrugged away in a conflict of wills and wits.
+By default, each character gets three Physical Stress and three Mental Stress boxes that may be ticked to avoid being Taken Out by an attack.
+Some Stunts may add a fourth box.

+When the Stress boxes are not sufficient, characters may take a Consequence to avoid being Taken Out by an attack.
+Note that, in Space·Time, most threats, even verbal ones, are deadly, so there is only one Consequence slot.
 That's easy to remember, there's only one slot in your character sheet.

+### ...and almost ready

+Space·Time Trotsky is ready.
+We still need to finish customizing the setting.

-## Crew Creation
+## Global Creation

+### Crew & Indirection

 ### The Continuum

-### The Indirection

-## Amendments to Fate Core

-###

-### Available Skills
+The Continuum itself has a character sheet, with Aspects and Health.

+The following Aspects come with the Setting.
+They may be invoked and compelled as any other Aspect.

+* **The Continuum is Fragile**.
+Examples of compels:
+  * Call for a truce between branches of the Bureaucracy, long enough to Explain away an Observable Contradiction or a Consequence.
+  * Get a damaged Continuum to Concede, creating an implosive Pocket Continuum.
+  * Convince Time Travelers to please not shoot.

 ### Health of The Continuum